Entry to the guided tour is only by prior appointment (via online registration at www. calicomuseum.org or telephone: 91-79-22868172/22865995).

-7. A wide range of publications, black and white photographs, colour prints of some objects, reproductions of selected pieces on cloth & paper are available at the Reception.
+7. A wide range of publications, black and white photographs, colour prints of some objects, reproductions of selected pieces on cloth & paper are available at the shop.

 8. The entry gate to the Foundation premises closes at 10.30 AM and visitors who are late are not permitted to join the tour.

-Following the advice of the conservation experts, the level of illumination in the galleries has been kept low.
+9. Following the advice of conservation experts, the level of illumination in the galleries has been kept low.
 This is strictly in the interest of preserving this national heritage for posterity, as higher levels of lighting lead to deterioration in colours and materials.
 We hope that visitors will kindly bear with us in this matter.
-It may be useful to know that, after some time, one’s eyes get adjusted to seeing even in low levels of lighting.
+It may be useful to know that, after some time, one’s eyes adjust to the low levels of lighting.